william590y/blog/_posts/2025-02-01-overfitting.markdown

 <p style="text-align: center;">⁂</p>

-Another interesting case study into overfitting in humans is given by the amazingly titled [Fuck Nuance](https://kieranhealy.org/files/papers/fuck-nuance.pdf) by Kieran Healey (yes, this is a real peer-reviewed paper).
+Another fascinating case study into overfitting in humans is given by the amazingly titled [Fuck Nuance](https://kieranhealy.org/files/papers/fuck-nuance.pdf) by Kieran Healey (yes, this is a real peer-reviewed paper).
 In the paper, Healey argues that contemporary literature in sociology is obsessed with criticizing concepts for their simplicity and failure to capture the complexities of a phenomenon:

 <blockquote>
 the nuance-promoting theorist says, “But isn’t it more complicated than that?” or “Isn’t it really both/and?” or “Aren’t these phenomena mutually constitutive?” or “Aren’t you leaving out [something]?” or “How does the theory deal with agency,